adyshake/adyshake.github.io/kb/rooting_an_android.md

 * [TWRP Recovery](https://dl.twrp.me/)
 * [EdXposed Intaller](https://github.com/solohsu/XposedInstaller/releases)

-## Install TWRP Recovery
+## Installation
-Hold Volume Down and Power button till phone vibrates.
+First, copy over all the downloaded files on to the phone.
+Next, hold the Volume Down and Power button till phone vibrates.
 Then reboot into fastboot by navigating through the following menus, `English -> Advanced -> Reboot to Fasboot`

 Once in fastboot, run the following command to boot into TWRP
 ```